dhabersack/islovely.co/newsletter/index.md

 - announcements of events I am going to speak at
 - access to video recordings of past speaking gigs

+You can find [all previous newsletters](/newsletter/archive) in the archive.
 Get this bonus content before everybody else!

 {% include convertkit-form.html sv-form="1067424" uid="627637e2b6" %}